,

 Feed:

 Other components of cost of gain in addition to feed costs include interest, yardage, death loss, buying and selling costs, veterinary and induction costs.
 While these costs are important to the individual operator, prices for these inputs tend to change infrequently compared to feed prices.
 Furthermore, both the size of their change and the effect of any change on overall cost of gain tend to be relatively small compared to feed costs.
-For the purpose of analyzing the feeder cattle market, it is necessary to know the other components of cost of gain, including best estimates of their values.
+For the purpose of analyzing the feeder cattle market, it is necessary to know the other components of cost of gain or at least have estimates of their values.
 However, concentrate on the impact of barley prices and how a change in barley price expectations will affect the cost of gain.

 Animal Performance and Cost of Gain